On Air Now

 Classic FM Drive with John Brunning 4pm - 7pm

-16 March 2020, 21:51 | Updated: 16 March 2020, 22:25
+16 March 2020, 21:51 | Updated: 13 October 2020, 11:35

 At a time of profound upheaval, music is being made not for an audience, but for the world.

-Last night, Bach Collegium Japan performed Bach’s St. John Passion at the Cologne Philharmonic.
+Back in March 2020, Bach Collegium Japan performed Bach’s St. John Passion at the Cologne Philharmonic.
 The performance was full of passion and the highest artistry.
 At the end of the final chorale, orchestra, choir, soloists and conductor turned and bowed, but very poignantly, there was no sound or ovation to be heard.

 Classical music hasn't had a moment like this before, but millions of people are watching these performances – some big, some small.
 Music may be reaching us in a different way, but it's still having the same impact it's always had: inspiring, calming, entertaining and bringing reassuring peace.
 And it feels like the world needs that more than ever.

-That powerful and profound performance from Cologne – watch it on Facebook here.
+Here's that powerful and profound performance from Cologne – watch it on Facebook here.